The geometry of Gaussian double Markovian distributions: Geometry of the models M(G,H)

 The Zariski closure of $\M_1(G,H)$ is a pair of lines intersecting in $\mathbbm{1}_n$.
 Thus $\M_1(G,H)$ is connected of dimension one, with reducible Zariski closure. \end{enumerate} \end{proposition}

-\begin{proof} In the first two cases, after a suitable permutation of $N$, we assume $ij = 12$ and $jk = 23$.
+\begin{proof} After a suitable permutation of $N$, we assume $ij = 12$ and $jk = 23$.
 Any $\Sigma \in \M_1(G,H)$ has the block-diagonal form consisting of an upper left $(3 \times 3)$-block and an identity matrix.
 Therefore we can assume $N = 123$.
-But then we have
+Then, in the first case, we have